hong27/hong27.github.io/_posts/2022-06-20-your-new-blog-post.md

 ## Data recovery on NCI-Gadi

-Due to the New File Management Policy for NCI’s /scratch File System, data
+Due to the New File Management Policy for NCI’s /scratch File System, data that are not accessed for 100 days will be quarantined.

+This blog presents some related codes to manage the files on gadi to address this issue.

 Due to a plugin called `jekyll-titles-from-headings` which is supported by GitHub Pages by default.
 The above header (in the markdown file) will be automatically used as the pages title.